What is a complaint?

 We will let you know within three working days that we have received your service complaint and if we are considering it.

-Your service complaint will usually be dealt with by the manager of the person you have been dealing with.
+Your service complaint will be investigated by a member of the Quality Team.

 There are three key questions we consider:

 - what are the specific issues complained about?

 - is your expected outcome reasonable or achievable?